Qiskit/qiskit_sphinx_theme/README.md

 ## Slow Sphinx build?
 Limit `navigation_depth`

 By default, every subpage is included in the left table of contents.
 This can result in incredibly slow build times, especially when you have API documentation.
+It can also substantially increase the size of your HTML pages, which worsens the load time for the site.

 You can speed up your build by setting `navigation_depth` in `html_theme_options` in `conf.py` to a number like `1` or `2`: